Chris Wakelin

 Chris Wakelin (born 16 March 1992) is an English professional snooker player from Rugby, Warwickshire.
-He turned professional in 2013 and won his first ranking title at the 2023 Snooker Shoot Out.
+He turned professional in 2013 and has won two ranking titles: the 2023 Snooker Shoot Out and the 2025 Scottish Open.

 Career

 Early career

-Wakelin started playing snooker aged 8, when his parents Mark and Angie bought him his first mini snooker table, and by the time he was 11 he was successfully playing in the local league.
-However, his career nearly came to a halt at the age of 17 when he had to start working full-time as an ASDA delivery driver to support himself financially, and only played snooker as a hobby.
-In 2012 Wakelin decided to give the game another go, but soon had to face more difficulties as family issues resulted in a severe depression: "I could line up but I just couldn’t pot.
+Wakelin started playing snooker aged 8, when his parents Mark and Angie bought him his first mini snooker table, and by the time he was 11 he was successfully playing in the local league.In 2012 Wakelin decided to give the game another go, but soon had to face more difficulties as family issues resulted in a severe depression: "I could line up but I just couldn’t pot.
 I thought I would never play again.
 But thankfully with the help of my friends I managed to turn it around."
 Since then Wakelin reached the semi-finals of the 2013 English Amateur Championship, before making it through to the England's Under 21 final (where he would later beat Hammad Miah).

 These results encouraged him to enter 2013 Q School in May.
 After having made it to the final round of the first event, he again reached the final round at the Event 3.
 There he faced former professional Adam Wicheard, who led 20 before Wakelin hit back to lead 32.
 Then, in the sixth frame when Wakelin had been already 230 up, Wicheard accidentally snapped his cue when leaning on it, and had to concede the match.
 As a result, Wakelin won a tour card for the 2013–14 and 2014–15 seasons.